Catherine Louisa Pirkis: Writing career

-Activism
+Animal welfare activism

-Later in life, Pirkis would combine her literary endeavors with championing for animal rights.
-Together with her husband, Pirkis was one of the founders of the British National Canine Defense League in 1891.
+Later in life, Pirkis would combine her literary endeavours with championing for animal welfare.
+Together with her husband, Pirkis was one of the founders of the British National Canine Defence League in 1891.
 Pirkis and her husband helped to create the organization in cooperation with British aristocrat and fellow writer Lady Gertrude Georgina Stock, who wrote under the pseudonym George Douglas.
 Pirkis actively participated in the organization's anti-vivisectionist movement, which fought against cruel muzzling, chaining, experimentation, or treatment of dogs.
 In Pirkis' The Murder at Troyte's Hill in her collection The Experiences of Loveday Brooke, Lady Detective, Pirkis dramatizes the anti-vivisectionist movement by bridging the connection of human and animal physiology, satirizing vivisection, and comparing the experimentation of animals to the experiences of the working class.
 Pirkis was informed in these ideas by the moral philosopher and anti-vivisectionist Frances Power Cobbe, to whom Pirkis dedicated her 1887 novel A Dateless Bargain, saying that Cobbe's "noble advocacy of the rights of animals has lighted a fire of indignation in England against scientific cruelty which, by the grace of god, will never be put out".

 Known today by the name Dogs Trust, the organization that Pirkis co-founded is a nonprofit animal welfare charity and humane society whose mission is to "bring about the day when all dogs can enjoy a happy life, free of maltreatment, cruelty, and the threat of unnecessary destruction."
 It is currently the largest charity for the welfare of dogs in the UK with 20 re-homing centers and an international re-homing center opened in November 2009 in Dublin, Ireland.
 The organization focuses on rehabilitation, neutering, and re-homing services for abandoned dogs while also focusing on protecting mentally-ill dogs from being euthanized.